 A minority of the world’s most powerful individuals derive huge benefit from the present status quo of destructive international competition.

-For any elite to maintain power, the most pragmatic strategy for doing so is through Machiavellian [xxiii] divide-and-rule.
+For any elite to maintain power, the most pragmatic strategy for doing so is through a systematised process of divide-and-rule, divide et impera.
 We are witnessing this on the international stage as nations are being played off against each other.
 Yet destructive competition between nations remains unchallenged by world leaders even though it increases inequality and consolidates evermore power into the hands of the few.
 We are now living in an era where wealthy owners of the largest corporations enjoy state socialism in the form of tax breaks, bailouts and subsidies whereas the rest of humanity endure stateless capitalism and austerity cuts.27

 Accident?
 Design?
 Or both?

 To conclude that this state of global affairs is purely benign, accidental or situational is, as an argument on its own, willful naivety.
 Our world situation is emergent,28 part of a natural progression of compounding influences, but that does not mean that events cannot also be purposefully and pragmatically manipulated.
 It’s not an either-or, but a both-and situation.